Nanos1/Social-Network-Analysis/lab3/lab3README.md

-In this project a graph is constructed for predicting links.
+In this project a graph is constructed for predicting links with machine learning techniques.
 Graph nodes represent Wikipedia pages and edges have a similar relationship to each other.
 The technique applied is as follows:
   Similarity-based: For each pair of unconnected nodes in